Super Bowl XLIX: First half

-After the teams exchanged punts to start the game, New England got the first scoring opportunity with a drive to the Seattle 10-yard line.
+After the teams exchanged punts to start the game, the Patriots got the first scoring opportunity with a drive to the Seahawks' 10-yard line.
 However, on 3rd-and-6, quarterback Tom Brady threw a pass that was intercepted and returned to the 14-yard line by cornerback Jeremy Lane.
 Lane broke his wrist and tore his ACL on the play when he tried to break his fall with his arm extended after being tackled by wide receiver Julian Edelman, and was subsequently taken out of the game.
 After the Patriots forced another Seahawks punt to start the second quarter, they mounted a 65-yard drive in nine plays, which began with Brady's 17-yard pass to wide receiver Danny Amendola.
 Brady later completed a 23-yard pass to Edelman on 3rd-and-9, then finished the drive with an 11-yard touchdown pass to wide receiver Brandon LaFell two plays later, giving the Patriots a 7–0 lead.

 After another exchange of punts, the Seahawks began to make progress when quarterback Russell Wilson completed his first pass of the day, a 6-yard completion to wide receiver Jermaine Kearse on 3rd-and-6 and with 5:36 left in the half.
-Wilson then completed a 44-yard pass to wide receiver Chris Matthews on the New England 11-yard line.
+Wilson then completed a 44-yard pass to wide receiver Chris Matthews on the Patriots' 11-yard line.
 Running back Marshawn Lynch also recorded six runs for a total gain of 25 yards during the drive, the last run being for a 3-yard touchdown to tie the game, 7–7.
 Only 2:16 remained in the half after Lynch's touchdown, but both teams' offenses abruptly exploded in the final two minutes of the half.
-Brady completed five of six passes for 59 yards on New England's ensuing possession, including three passes to running back Shane Vereen for 26 yards, and finished the drive with a 22-yard touchdown completion to tight end Rob Gronkowski with 31 seconds remaining in the half.
-Taking the ball back on their own 20, Seattle started off their drive with a 19-yard burst from running back Robert Turbin and a 17-yard scramble by Wilson.
-Then Wilson completed a 23-yard pass to wide receiver Ricardo Lockette, with a face-mask penalty on cornerback Kyle Arrington adding an extra 11 yards that gave Seattle a first down on the New England 11-yard line.
-Only six seconds remained until halftime at this point, but head coach Pete Carroll decided to take a shot at the end zone rather than kick a field goal, a gamble that paid off as Wilson threw an 11-yard touchdown pass to Matthews on the next play, tying the game at 14 with just two seconds showing on the clock.
+Brady completed five of six passes for 59 yards on the Patriots' ensuing possession, including three passes to running back Shane Vereen for 26 yards, and finished the drive with a 22-yard touchdown completion to tight end Rob Gronkowski with 31 seconds remaining in the half.
+Taking the ball back on their own 20, the Seahawks started off their drive with a 19-yard burst from running back Robert Turbin and a 17-yard scramble by Wilson.
+Then Wilson completed a 23-yard pass to wide receiver Ricardo Lockette, with a face-mask penalty on cornerback Kyle Arrington adding an extra 11 yards that gave the Seahawks a first down on the Patriots' 11-yard line.
+Only six seconds remained until halftime at this point, but Seahawks head coach Pete Carroll decided to take a shot at the end zone rather than kick a field goal, a gamble that paid off as Wilson threw an 11-yard touchdown pass to Matthews on the next play, tying the game at 14 with just two seconds showing on the clock.
 This was Matthews' first NFL career touchdown.